Pemon conflict: 2018

-The Pemon also declared that candidate Andrés Velásquez won the 2017 regional elections in the Bolívar state, but that the executive branch imposed their candidate Justo Noguera, which the qualified as a crime.
-The video concluded saying "go away Nicolás, because you are Colombian".
+Delgado also declared that candidate Andrés Velásquez won the 2017 regional elections in the Bolívar state, but that the executive branch imposed their candidate Justo Noguera, which the qualified as a crime.
+The video concluded with Delgado saying "go away Nicolás, because you are Colombian".

 On 8 December, Directorate General of Military Counterintelligence (DGCIM) officials arrived on the morning to the Campo Carrao sector, in the Canaima National Park.
 According to the locals, their purpose was to carry out a raid, but they ended up in the mines of the zone, something frequent also according to the locals, where they injured two Pemons of the Arekuna community.
 Another person was shot and killed by DGCIM officials, who were wearing plainclothes at the moment.
 Journalist Germán Dam denounced that the perpetrators moved in helicopters used by Corpoelec, the state owned electricity corporation.
-As a response to the attack, the indigenous community detained, desarmed and beat up the two perpetrators of the raid, while they also closed the runway near the town.
+As a response to the attack, the Indigenous community detained, desarmed and beat up the two perpetrators of the raid, while they also closed the runway near the town.

 2019

 Humanitarian aid was stockpiled on the Brazilian border, with the intent to bring it into Venezuela.
 On 20 February, Dragoon 300 armoured fighting vehicles of the Armored Cavalry Squadron were seen entering the Gran Sabana region.
-Groups of indigenous Pemon people blocked the entry of the military vehicles into the region.
+Groups of Indigenous Pemon people blocked the entry of the military vehicles into the region.